AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/delete-user.md

 If you only need the dashboards from that user pushed into a different user's account, do the following:

-1. Use the deleted user's email address to create a new [!DNL MBI] user.
+1. Use the deleted user's email address to create a new [!DNL Commerce Intelligence] user.
 1. [Notify support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en) after you create the user.
 Support transfers the dashboards into your account.
 1. After Support notifies you of the transfer, you can delete the user again.